 He wore khakis and a tan jacket zippered all the way up – the collar of his button down shirt peeking out.
 The laces on his black rubber sole shoes were neatly tied.
 His thin white hair was combed back.
 And around his wrinkled alabaster wrist was a silver bracelet with his name and two phone numbers.
+His name was “Timothy.”

 His question caught me off guard but I smiled and told him Norrin’s age.

 “2006.
 He was born in 2006.
 When is his birthday?”

 I told him the date and within seconds Timothy told me that Norrin was born on a Friday.

 He then asked about my birthday, then Joseph’s.
 And he told us the day we were born.Timothy then asked where we born.